Timberwolves vs. Spurs odds, prediction, time: 2026 NBA playoff picks, Game 2 best bets from proven model

 SportsLine's model reveals its San Antonio Spurs vs. Minnesota Timberwolves Game 2 picks

 The Minnesota Timberwolves shocked the NBA world when they took Game 1 from the San Antonio Spurs on Tuesday in the second round of the 2026 NBA playoffs.
 The Wolves beat the Spurs 104-102 in Game 1, and now Game 2 is Wednesday night at Frost Bank Center.
-Anthony Edwards (knee) and Ayo Dosunmu (calf) are both questionable for the Wolves in Game 2.
+Anthony Edwards (knee) is questionable, while Ayo Dosunmu (calf) is available for the Wolves in Game 2.
 Minnesota won the regular-season series 2-1.

 Tipoff from Frost Bank Center in San Antonio is set for 9:30 p.m.
-ET as the Spurs, No. 2 seed in the West, aim to even the series at home vs. the No. 6 Timberwolves.
-San Antonio is a 10.5-point favorite in the latest Spurs vs. Timberwolves odds from FanDuel Sportsbook, while the over/under for total points scored is 216.5.
+ET.
+San Antonio is a 10.5-point favorite in the latest Spurs vs. Timberwolves odds from FanDuel Sportsbook, while the over/under for total points scored is 217.5.
 Before making any Timberwolves vs. Spurs picks, check out the Timberwolves vs. Spurs predictions from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every NBA game 10,000 times and has returned well over $10,000 in betting profit for $100 players on its top-rated NBA picks over the past eight-plus seasons.
 The model entered the second round of the 2026 NBA playoffs on a sizzling 26-9 roll (74%) on top-rated NBA spread picks this season.
 Anyone following its NBA betting advice at sportsbooks and on betting apps could have seen huge returns.